vpakhuchyi/censor/docs/index.md

 functionality by incorporating exclude patterns through the `ExcludePatterns` configuration option.

-When exclude patterns are introduced, encapsulated formatters compares all string values against the specified patterns, masking those that match.
+When exclude patterns are introduced, encapsulated formatters compares all string values against the specified patterns, masking matched parts of such strings.
 This capability proves invaluable when, for instance, you want to conceal all email addresses within a set of strings.
 Simply add an email address pattern, and `censor.Format()` will automatically mask all values conforming to that pattern.
 This ensures that even as new values are added in the future, they will be seamlessly handled.